machinescream/worker_manager/README.md

 Worker Manager is a powerful and easy-to-use library that helps you efficiently manage CPU-intensive tasks in your Flutter applications.
 It offers several advantages over traditional async programming or the built-in compute method.
 Note that the functions you are passing should either be static methods, globally defined functions or lambdas to ensure they are accessible from other isolates.

+# New Feature - dynamicSpawn flag in init
+By using this flag, worker_manager changes its behavior regarding isolate management.
+If this flag is set to true, new isolates will be spawned only if necessary and killed when they are no longer needed.

+## Efficient Scheduling
+This library schedules CPU-intensive functions to avoid skipping frames or freezes in your Flutter application.
+It ensures that your app runs smoothly, even when dealing with heavy computations.

 # Advantages

 ## Efficient Scheduling